Chinese

 RVs spend long hours on varied road surfaces, and the continuous vibration and impact are the primary source of physical battery failures.
 Two types of problems need to be addressed through proper installation.

+Connection point loosening.
 Vibration gradually loosens terminal and busbar connections.
 Loose connections lead to worse contact, worse contact generates heat at that spot, and heat buildup can escalate into more serious problems.

 Installation recommendation: use flexible braided copper straps (Flexible Busbars) instead of rigid copper bars.
 Braided straps absorb road impact and protect the cell terminals from being repeatedly stressed.
 Inspect all connection points for tightness on a regular schedule.

+Cell swelling and shifting.
 Internal pressure from charging and discharging pushes the cell casing outward, and road vibration adds to that force.
 Together, they can cause cells to shift position, leading to increased internal resistance or even internal short circuits.

 The LYP cell's large-format design (100Ah / 200Ah) inherently reduces the number of cells and connection points in the system.
 Fewer connection points means fewer places where vibration can cause problems.
-The polymer casing doesn't transmit mechanical stress the way metal casings do, and provides natural electrical insulation between cells.

 Proper installation is a one-time investment that reduces vibration-related service calls and manual inspection hours for the life of the fleet.